mitchel-okomor/idea-pool/README.md

 ## Environment variables

-set environemnt variables accordingly
+set environemnt variables accordingly\
-.env for development environment
+.env for development environment\
-.env.production for production environment
+.env.production for production environment\

 ## Installation

-Yarn install
+"Yarn install" or "npm install" to install all packages

+create mysql database with the name "idea_pool"

+mysql server must be running on port 3306 or chnage the port in .env

 ## Start dev serve